What is amendment 9?

 Florida currently has a prohibition in state statutes against drilling in state-owned waters but laws can be undone and in 2009, the Florida House of Representatives voted to lift the drilling ban.
 This measure was introduced under highly irregular circumstances with eight days left of the 60-day regular session.
 The proposal received very little discussion and was pushed through.
 Fortunately, the Florida Senate did not comply and the measure died.

 Why does this belong in the Constitution?

 The 2009 vote to lift the existing near-shore ban demonstrates why we need greater protection in the state constitution.
-Laws can be changed and our tourism economy, jobs and natural environment are too important to be left to political whims.
+Laws can be changed and our tourism economy, jobs, and natural environment are too important to be left to political whims.

 What about vaping?

 In 2002, when the workplace smoking ban was placed in the Florida constitution by 71% of voter approval, vaping technologies did not exist.
-Amendment 9 would simply update an already existing constitutional protection for the health of people in the workplace so they are not subjected to second-hand smoke or vapors.
+Amendment 9 would simply update an already existing constitutional protections for the health of people in the workplace so they are not subjected to second-hand smoke or vapors.
 See the American Cancer Society Cancer Action Network Yes on 9 site here.

 Wouldn’t drilling create jobs?

 There is a potential for some job and revenue creation associated with offshore drilling, however, any jobs created by offshore drilling would pose a direct threat to the jobs of hundreds of thousands of Floridians who work existing jobs in fishing and coastal tourism industries that rely on oil-free waters and a clean coast.
 Saltwater recreational fishing generates $8.0 billion annually and supports 114,898 jobs, and Florida’s commercial fisheries generate $17.7 billion of sales, $3.3 billion of income, and $5.9 billion of value-added and support 92,858 jobs, including imports.